randomouscrap98/ardugotools/README.md

 ## Features

-- Scan for connected devices
+- Scan / analyze for connected devices
-- Analyze connected devices
-- Read sketch, eeprom, flashcart
+- Read / write sketch, eeprom, flashcart
-- Write sketch, eeprom, flashcart
 - Write raw hex (useful for arbitrary flashing)
 - Scan / parse flashcart (on device or filesystem)
 - Convert between sketch hex/bin and back
 - Convert title images to bin and back
-- Write FX dev data
+- Write / align FX dev data
 - Read and write arbitrary flashcart data at any location (useful for unique flashcart formats or custom updates)
 - Convert spritesheet or images to code + split to individual images
+- Generate FX data, saves, and headers using powerful lua configuration

 (More to come)